chrishannah/Bulba/README.md

 - An archive page will be generated with contains a list of all blog posts.
 - A [JSON Feed](https://www.jsonfeed.org) will be generated at `feed.json`.
 - The about page will be generated from the `about.md` file located inside the content directory.
+- All content inside the `content/images` directory will be exported to the `assets/images/` directory relative to the output directory.

 ### Post format